davisjc/carputer/README.md

 ### Sync Over WiFi
 * One of my first ideas for staying in sync with the world.
 Uses a home-base style WiFi connection that background syncs while the car is parked in the garage.
 * Not very practical since the Pi drains the car battery in a matter of days.
-* Didn't really want to bother with a low-power switching circuit for booting the carputer for a sync.
+* Didn't want to bother with a low-power switching circuit for booting the carputer for a sync.
 * Depends on being near a WiFi connection to complete a sync.

 ### git-annex